IMPACT

 In 2015 ten anthropogenic pressures were considered for their origin and intensity : urbanization, coastal developments, boat mooring, population, coastal erosion/aggradation, agriculture, industrial effluents, aquaculture, fisheries and urban discharges.

-Thirteen anthropogenic pressures are now considered for their origin and intensity : urbanization/population, coastal developments, small-scale recreational anchoring, large-scale anchoring, coastal erosion/aggradation, agriculture, industrial effluents, aquaculture, non-trawl professional fishing, seaside tourism, maritime traffic, pollution by waterways, and urban discharges.
-Their spatialization is constructed according to a grid of 20 x 20 m cells by applying a negative exponential curve according to the distance (horizontal and depth) to the source varying from 1 (origin) to 0 (no more pressure).
+Thirteen anthropogenic pressures are now considered in terms of their origin and intensity: urbanization/population, coastal development, small-boat mooring, large-boat mooring, coastal erosion/aggradation, agriculture, industrial effluents, aquaculture, non-trawl professional fishing, seaside tourism, maritime traffic, river pollution and urban discharges.
+They are represented on a gradient from 0 (no pressure) to 1 (maximum pressure).

 Spatial data of pressures and eleven different marine habitats (DONIA expert project) are then assembled and cumulative impact scores (sum of pressures and their impacts according to the dominant habitat of the pixel) are calculated per pixel according to the methodology of Micheli et al (2013) and Halpern et al (2008).